MapModern/GlobaLS/_posts/2020-02-11-cfp-making-humanities.md

 permalink: /news/cfp-making-humanities/
 tags: [call, Neus Rotger]
 ---
+Due to COVID-19, the 9th Making of the Humanities conference has been postponed until September 20-22, 2021 {:.notice--warning}

 Panels and papers on any period or region are welcome.
-Special interest is given to work that transcends the history of specific humanities disciplines by comparing scholarly practices across disciplines and civilisations. **Neus Rotger** is part of the local organizing committee. **Final deadline** for the submission of abstracts and panel proposals: **7 May 2020**.
+Special interest is given to work that transcends the history of specific humanities disciplines by comparing scholarly practices across disciplines and civilisations. **Neus Rotger** is part of the local organizing committee. **Final deadline** for the submission of abstracts and panel proposals: **1 May 2021**.

 ### Goal of the Making of the Humanities (MoH) Conferences